 The Norwegian Food Safety Authority is responsible for carrying out the surveillance and control programme for EBL.
 The Norwegian Veterinary Institute is in charge of planning the programme, collecting the bulk milk samples from the dairies, and performing the tests.
-Official inspectors from the Norwegian Food Safety Authority collected the blood samples from the beef herds.
+Official inspectors from the Norwegian Food Safety Authority collected the blood samples from beef cattle at slaughterhouses.